Ensono/amido.github.io/docs/workloads/azure/data/components/etl_pipelines/ingest_data_azure.md

 ![ADF_IngestPipelinesList.png](../../images/ADF_IngestPipelinesList.png)

 * `Ingest` contains ingest pipelines specific to the given data source.
+The naming convention for these pipelines is `Ingest_{SourceType}_{SourceName}`.
 These are the parent pipelines that would be triggered on a recurring basis to ingest from a data source.
 All pipelines have their equivalents that include Data Quality validations.
 Depending on your particular needs, you can deploy each of the pipelines with or without this additional Data Quality step.
-More on Data Quality can be found [here](data_quality_azure.md).
+[Further information on Data Quality](data_quality_azure.md).
 * The pipelines within `Utilities` are reusable and referenced by other pipelines.
 They are not meant to be triggered independently.
+These are defined within the [shared_resources](https://github.com/amido/stacks-azure-data/tree/main/de_workloads/shared_resources) for the project.

 The `Ingest_AzureSql_Example` pipeline consists of the following steps: